Database Explorer

 operators:

-After the update is performed, the ActiveRow
+After performing the update, the ActiveRow

-is automatically reloaded from the database to reflect any changes
+is automatically reloaded from the database to reflect any changes made

-made at the database level (e.g., triggers).
+at the database level (e.g., triggers).
 The method returns true

 only if a real data change occurred.